 If your garden has high-alkaline soil of 7.0 pH or higher, keeping pH low enough for blueberries can be difficult.
 Container growing eliminates the problem.
 Accommodate blueberry roots by using a pot that is at least 16 inches in diameter and that will provide ample drainage.
 Use a commercial potting mix designed for acid-loving plants, or mix equal parts compost, pre-moistened peat moss and soil to give your container blueberries an opportunity to thrive.
 Add 1/2 cup of Pennington Earthworm Castings for beneficial matter and microorganisms container blueberries need.

 Fertilizers designed for acid-loving plants provide the nutrients blueberries need.
-Lilly Miller Rhododendron Evergreen & Azalea Food delivers complete nutrition for up to four months and helps acidify soil.
+Fertilizers designed for acid-loving plants provide the nutrients blueberries need.
+Pennington UltraGreen Azalea, Camellia & Rhododendron Plant Food 10-8-6 delivers complete nutrition for up to 4 months and helps acidify soil.
 Application amounts vary based on plant and container size, so follow label directions closely.

 Pruning for More Berries

 Blueberries flower and bear fruit each year on wood grown the previous growing season.
 Stems become unfruitful as they age.
 Each year, remove two or three of the oldest stems all the way to the ground, and prune back budless tips.
 Annual pruning keeps blueberries productive and encourages fresh, vibrant growth for the following year.